xplosionmind/quitsocialmedia.club/pages/What.md

 	<b>1.</b> Social media are interactive Web 2.0 Internet-based applications.<br />
 	<b>2.</b> User-generated content—such as text posts or comments, digital photos or videos, and data generated through all online interactions—is the lifeblood of social media.<br />
 	<b>3.</b> Users create service-specific profiles for the website or app that are designed and maintained by the social-media organization.<br />
-	<b>4.</b> Social media facilitate the development of online social networks by connecting a user's profile with those of other individuals or groups.<br /></p>
+	<b>4.</b> Social media facilitate the development of online social networks by connecting a user’s profile with those of other individuals or groups.<br /></p>
 </blockquote>

 If we blindly and strictly followed the definition above, by quitting Social Media we would quit most of the platforms which populate the internet altogether.